 Decks are probably the most popular outdoor addition on this list.
 Their appeal lies in their rusticity, the sense of warmth and well-being they add to any home.
 Who hasn’t whiled away a summer’s day on the deck of a neighbor or friend?

 Most typically, they are defined as raised platforms joined to, or independent from, your home.
 And, like patios, they can be roofed or roofless—it’s up to you and your preferences.

-There are many types of durable materials you can choose for your decking that are both pest and weather resistant and will keep your decking looking beautiful for years to come, provided you care for it properly.
-The first material that often comes to mind for decking is wood, but there are other options which may be more suitable for you.
+There are many types of durable materials you can choose for your decking that are both pest and weather-resistant and will keep your decking looking beautiful for years to come, provided you care for it properly.
+The first material that often comes to mind for decking is wood, but there are other options that may be more suitable for you.

 Contact leading Toronto Landscaping company to get Free Estimate

-Then we have composite materials such as AZEK , Fiberon, and Trex decking.
-These require less on-going maintenance than wood as they don’t crack or suffer from damp over time, which is something to consider in the damp Toronto climate!
+Then we have composite materials such as AZEK, Fiberon, and Trex decking.
+These require less ongoing maintenance than wood as they don’t crack or suffer from dampness over time, which is something to consider in the damp Toronto climate!

 Lastly, PVC decking is usually more expensive than wood or composite but has other advantages such as greater durability and lightness.
 What material you choose will depend on your preferred aesthetic and budget.
 There’s an option for everyone.

 Another consideration for decking is how high you’d like to elevate it off the ground.
 More than 18 inches, and you’ll have to add railings.
 Railings aren’t just a safety feature—they add additional aesthetic charm to your decking and are as important to the overall look of your Deck as the decking itself.
 The most popular materials are aluminum, glass, stainless steel, and wrought iron, which can be found in many different styles according to your preference.